veorq/cryptocoding/README.md

 In languages with signed and unsigned byte types, implementations should always use the unsigned byte type to represent bytestrings in their APIs.

-## Use separate types for secret and non-secret information

-### Problem
-todo: "keypair" and "public key" shouldn't be the same type.

-todo: in dynamically typed languages (python, ruby, etc), "encode public key to string" and "encode private key to string" shouldn't have the same method name.

-### Solution

-## Use separate types for different types of information

-### Problem
-TODO: "16-byte key" and "16-byte IV" shouldn't be the same type.

-### Solution

 ## Clean memory of secret data

 ### Problem

 On most operating systems memory owned by one process can be reused by another without being cleared, either because the first process terminates or it gives back the memory to the system.
 If the memory contains secret keys these will be available to the second process, which increases the exposure of the key.
 On multiuser systems this can make it possible to sniff keys from other users.
 Even within a single system the increased exposure can cause previously harmless vulnerabilities to expose secret material.

 ### Solution

 Clear all variables containing secret data before they go out of scope.
 Worry about `mmap()`: executing `munmap()` causes memory to go out of scope immediately, while erasing while the mapping exists will destroy the file.

 For clearing memory or destroying objects that are about to go out of scope, use a platform-specific memory-wipe function where available, such as `SecureZeroMemory()` on win32, or `OPENSSL_cleanse()` on OpenSSL.